Bayesian Multi-line Intensity Mapping: Comparison with Other LIM analysis Methods

 \subsubsection{Power Spectrum Anisotropy}

-The anisotropy of the 3D power spectrum $P(k)$ of interloper lines, upon projection to the target-line redshift (Section~\ref{S:Pell}), has been proposed as a strategy for line separation in LIM studies \citep{2016ApJ...825..143L,2016ApJ...832..165C,2020ApJ...894..152G}.
+The anisotropy of the 3D power spectrum $P(k)$ of interloper lines, upon projection to the target line redshift (Section~\ref{S:Pell}), has been proposed as a strategy for line separation in LIM studies \citep{2016ApJ...825..143L,2016ApJ...832..165C,2020ApJ...894..152G}.
 However, this technique encounters difficulties with interloper lines that have rest-frame frequencies very close to that of the target line (such as H$\beta$ and $[$\ion{O}{3}$]$), due to the minimal effect of projection.
-In contrast, our method, which utilizes the complete information available in the spectral-angular space, is capable of successfully extracting the signals from all lines, even in cases where there is a closely located interloper.
+In contrast, our method, which utilizes the complete information available in the spectral--angular space, is capable of successfully extracting the signals from all lines, even in cases where there is a closely located interloper.